 God Wink

-From a friend of FPC Allentown
+Friend of FPC Allentown

 This was not a good time of our lives.
 Our child had been sick for 3 months with a serious illness that was not responding to the typical medications.
 He was referred to a specialty center in Philadelphia which was located in the Germantown Hospital.